Chess grandmaster responds to cheating claims by winning 43 games straight

 Mr Regan, a University at Buffalo professor of computer science, is sometimes referred to as the “chess detective” and has been probing claims of “e-doping” in the sport for decades.

-He told The Independent he had examined Mr Nagamura’s hot streak after the cheating claims were aired, and that the champ’s results were well within the likely statistical range.
+He told The Independent he had examined Mr Nakamura’s hot streak after the cheating claims were aired, and that the champ’s results were well within the likely statistical range.

 The data suggested that Mr Nakamura had played “a tad” better than expected, while his opponents performed slightly worse than their Chess.com ratings would have predicted.